richie-omondi/sys_eng/README.md

-This repo contains Shell scripts that perform different functions
+This repo contains folders that have Bash scripts that implement different functions.
+Within each folder, there is a README that explains the function of each script.